Barney Walsh

-Barney Walsh (born 2 December 1997) is an English actor and television presenter.
-He began his career in various acting roles including Law & Order: UK and Doctors, before working alongside his father Bradley Walsh on several projects, including the ITV series Bradley Walsh & Son: Breaking Dad since 2019 and the BBC's revival of Gladiators in 2024.
+Barney Charles Peter Walsh (born 2 December 1997) is an English actor and television presenter.
+He began his career in various acting roles including Law & Order: UK and Doctors, before working alongside his father Bradley Walsh on several projects, including the ITV series Bradley Walsh & Son: Breaking Dad since 2019 and the BBC's revival of Gladiators since 2024.
 Since 2023, he has appeared in the BBC drama Casualty as Cameron Mickelthwaite.

 Early life

 Walsh was born on 2 December 1997 in Westminster, London.
 He is the son of comedian, actor and television presenter Bradley Walsh and his wife Donna.
 He has an older half sister (b.
 1982) from his father’s previous relationship.